 The Office of Well-being and Resilience is working to provide graduate students with resources to ease the stresses of their educational programs.
 Two initiatives that meet these needs are Mindful Meetups and the PEERS Curriculum.

 Mindful Meetups are a series of monthly meetings for postdoctoral fellows and graduate students to congregate with peers and a social worker to discuss anything that is hampering the path to well-being.
 The sessions include just you, your peers, and the social worker.
 Our intent is to create a safe place for your thoughts and ideas and to provide you with the tools to help you to de-stress.
 Postdoc Meetups are held on the last Thursday of every month at 4 pm in Annenberg 11-46 (a classroom inside Levy Library).
 Light refreshments are served.
-Graduate student meetups will begin in mid-fall with a location and time to be announced shortly before that.
+Graduate student meetups are currently being planned and will be implemented shortly.

 The PEERS (Practice Enhancement, Engagement, Resilience, and Support) Curriculum helps doctoral students develop, refine, and regularly engage resilience skills as they navigate their training and research tenures.
 Through a series of facilitated small-group sessions, this curriculum combines empirical data with hands-on exercises to improve the mental, physical, and academic health of our students.